 Our yoga rooms have hardwood floors – low allergy, clean and fresh smelling.
 If you have sensitive bones invest in a good yoga mat or bring an extra towel for support.

 This CAN happen from time to time, and for a variety of reasons you can talk over with your teacher.
 Normally these feelings only last the first class or two.
 Listen to your body and kneel or lay down if this is the case.
 It is important that you do not get up too quickly, or leave the room, while feeling dizzy – just relax and lay down until the feeling passes.

 Come as often as you can.
 A daily practice from the beginning can relax into a routine of 3 or 4 times per week.
-The more you come, the more you will want to come.
+In our experience, the more you come, the more you will want to come.
 You will start organising your schedule to fit it in.
-In fact, the harder this yoga is for you initially, the more you need to do it and the more you are going to benefit from it.
 The time and effort you put into a yoga practice will be returned to you tenfold.

 Ideally come to class on an empty stomach, as food in your stomach can disrupt the flow of energy and in certain postures leave you with a feeling of indigestion or nausea.
 No heavy meals 2-3 hours before class.
 You can drink juice or eat fruits up to 1 hour before class.